 Regardless, however, expect to get some areas of knee deep snow if you run in early summer, and especially if Parks Canada reports late season snow.
 A great way to deal with the snowy patches is to begin your run very early, while the snow is frozen from the previous night and allow you to stay on top of it instead of postholing your way through it.
 If you begin before 7am you should be able to keep dry as you will pass through the alpine before the sun gets high in the sky, softening the snow.
 The muddy sections along the trail are not significant enough to worry about.
 You will find several, easy to avoid patches along the trail and BC Parks crews have been upgrading the trail quite a bit with boardwalks along bad sections.

-The Route and Trailhead Parking Rubble Creek Classic 25k
+Route Description and Trailhead Parking

 From Village Gate Boulevard in Whistler Village, drive south on the Sea to Sky Highway(99) toward Vancouver for 8km.
 At the lights at Function Junction, turn left, about 300 metres ahead you will see a sign on your left for Cheakamus Lake.
 Follow the unpaved, potholed road for 8km to the Cheakamus Lake trailhead.
 Parking is free and the parking lot has an outhouse as well as some picnic tables overlooking the Cheakamus River far below.
 There is also a nice, large mapboard at the trailhead as well as some BC Parks, Garibaldi Park information.
 See below for directions to the Rubble Creek trailhead.